creasoft-dev/creasoft.dev/src/en/posts/2020/2020-07-21-fundamenty-building-eleeventy-starter-project-1.md

 }
 ```

+✔️ Requirement: Basic SEO - Checked!

-In next articles I will explain how I address my other requirements: search, analytics, automated deployment (continuous deployment) and others.
+In next articles, I will explain how I addressed my other requirements: search, analytics, automated deployment (continuous deployment) and others.